 So as a beginner, start with what you need and expand from there!

 But that begs the question, what tools do you actually need in a beginner lock pick set?
 Let's start with the ideal pick selection and then touch on tensioning tools!

 The Best Beginner Lock Picks

-When choosing lock picks it’s important to understand that there are two fundamental styles of lock picking — single pin picking and raking.
-Each of these styles use different techniques that require different styles of picks.
+When choosing lock picks, it's important to understand that there are two fundamental styles of lock picking — single pin picking and raking.
+Each of these styles uses different techniques that require different styles of picks.

-The GSP Ghost set not only includes an effective selection of picks, but also picks that compliment each others strengths and weaknesses.
+The GSP Ghost set not only includes an effective selection of picks but also picks that complement each other's strengths and weaknesses.

 Let's look at each pick the Ghost set offers and why it's ideal.